-Carina Solis is a sixteen-year-old writer living in Georgia.
-The author of "Daughtersong" (Bottlecap Press, 2023), she has been recognized by the Alliance for Young Artists and Writers, The National Poetry Quarterly, The Georgia High School Association, The New York Times, and others, and her work appears in Gone Lawn, The Heavy Feather Review, HAD and elsewhere.
-Currently, she serves as a Senior Editor at Polyphony Lit, and a General Editor at the Origami Review.
-Find her on twitter @carinasol_
+Carina Solis is a sixteen-year-old writer in Georgia.
+The author of "Daughtersong" (Bottlecap Press, 2023), she has been recognized by the Alliance for Young Artists and Writers, The National Poetry Quarterly, The Georgia High School Association, The New York Times, and others.
+Her work appears in Gone Lawn, Heavy Feather Review, Rust and Moth, and elsewhere.
+She will attend the University of Pennsylvania in the fall.